Director Roland Emmerich

 Cast Arnold Schwarzenegger, Linda Hamilton, Edward Furlong

 Most ’90s moment Sarah Connor rocking an AK-47, a tank top and the world’s coolest shades: iconic.

 Why can't every blockbuster sequel be this great?
 James Cameron’s original 1984 film was a solid mash-up of sci-fi, action and horror, but ‘Judgment Day’ went deeper, darker and harder.
 The terrifying T-1000 and the imminent prospect of fiery nuclear armageddon (stunningly visualised in the opening minutes) are the driving force for the drama.
 But there's also time for some surprisingly deep meditations on fate, responsibility and the unknown consequences of our smallest actions.
 And Linda Hamilton's Sarah Connor is the baddest ass since Ripley.
-James Manning
+JM

 Director Claire Denis

 Most ’90s moment The film is pretty timeless.
 More obviously ’90s are the adverts that star Denis Lavant made for Stella Artois (back when Stella was the best-quality beer you could find on tap).